whennemuth/kuali-cloudformation/notes/stack-update-gotchas.md

    If you were to perform the following steps:

    1. Modify the template to add another security group to SecurityGroups.
-   2. Modify the template so that the content of awscli.conf has a extra lines.
+   2. Modify the template so that the content of awscli.conf has extra lines.
    3. Upload the modified template to its S3 bucket.
    4. Run a stack update off the modified template.